tanu31195/react-counter/README.md

     (this.props.counter.id)
     (this.props.counter.value)

+Data can be passed from the parent to the child, but not from the child to the parent.
+React uses what is called unidirectional data flow, in other words, data only flows downward React allows us to pass down function references

+### Forms
+Event names use camelCase syntax and the event handler needs to be passed in curly braces
+We can handle user input in React using the onChange event of the text field.
+When the value of the text field changes, the event handler is called,
+updating the value of the field in the component's state

+React form elements keep their state
+An input form element whose value is controlled by React is called a "controlled component" `e.preventDefault();` is used to stop reloading the page when form is submitted

 ### Single source of truth
 state is only executed once when an instance of a component is created